jorgehernandezSF/plugin_newsletter/README.md

 1. Clone this repository.
 2. Install npm dependancies `npm install`.
-3. Open package.json file and modify `paths.base` property to point to your local app_storefront_base cartridge
+3. Open package.json file and modify `paths.base` property to point to your local app_storefront_base cartridge.
 4. Run `npm run compile:js` to create client-side assets.
-There is no scss to compile.
+There is no scss to compile (more on NPM scripts below).
-5. Run `npm run uploadCartridge` if you have a properly configured dw.json with login credentials to your SB
+5. Run `npm run uploadCartridge` if you have a properly configured dw.json with login credentials to your SB (more on NPM scripts below).
 6. In Business Manager, add the plugin_newsletter cartridge to your site's cartridge path.
 The path must contain the SFRA base cartridge app_storefront_base.
 7. In Business Manager, under Administration > Site Development > Import & Export, upload and import the newslettersubscription_co_metadata.xml.
 This custom object definition is required for the demo to work.
 8. On a browser, invoke the Newsletter-Show route for in your site.
 For example: https://<your_sandbox>/on/demandware.store/Sites-<your_site>-Site/en_US/Newsletter-Show.